 The National Health Index measures how sick the population is.
 HDCI measures how well the system responds to what it knows about the sick population.
 Both use the same data infrastructure.
 Neither replaces the other.

-THL is prepared to assume responsibility for the Finnish Health Data Space (FHDS) data governance and licensing function.
-FHDS will consolidate health data infrastructure, licensing, and research facilitation — and enable more individually tailored care, cost containment, and accelerated research.
+Based on public statements and ministerial communications, THL is expected to assume a central role in the Finnish Health Data Space (FHDS) data governance and licensing function.
+FHDS is intended to consolidate health data infrastructure, licensing, and research facilitation — and to enable more individually tailored care, cost containment, and accelerated research.
+(Source: STM FHDS preparatory documents 2024–2025; final governance model subject to legislative decision.)

 HDCI is a natural first use case for FHDS.
 It does not require new legislation, new agencies, or new data collection.
 It requires a decision: calculate the integration index from already-available registry linkages and publish it as part of national health system monitoring.